zxul767/ex-machina/content/blog/alpha-go/index.md

 There are other important nitty-gritty details that explain how they managed to make AlphaGo such a good player (*hint: reinforcement learning and self-play*), but that’s probably the topic for another post.

+## Conclusion
 To be fair, the version of AlphaGo that defeated Lee Sedol was a distributed program running on multiple computers using a large amount of resources, but it’s still impressive that the amount of computing power it needed was much lower than that used by IBM’s DeepBlue in the historical 1996 match against chess world champion Gary Kasparov.

 This is a very impressive demonstration of how the combination of multiple techniques in AI ([classical search techniques in game trees](https://towardsdatascience.com/ai-search-algorithms-every-data-scientist-should-know-ed0968a43a7a) + supervised machine learning + [reinforcement learning](https://towardsdatascience.com/machine-learning-part-4-reinforcement-learning-43070cbd83ab)) can bring about incredible results that were once thought to be much harder to achieve.

 With its ability to learn from others (the supervised learning part) and even from itself (the reinforcement learning part), [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo) opens up an interesting door into the possibilities of creating complex computer systems that evolve and improve their performance, just as we humans do.

+## Further Reading

++ [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo).
+Wikipedia provides a more technical high-level description of AlphaGo, and links to many other articles that explain it in even more detail.

++ [AlphaGo Official](https://deepmind.com/research/case-studies/alphago-the-story-so-far).
+This is the official page of the team behind AlphaGo: [DeepMind](https://deepmind.com/).

++ [AlphaGo: Technical Overview](https://jonathan-hui.medium.com/alphago-how-it-works-technically-26ddcc085319).
+This is a detailed technical overview of how AlphaGo works.
+If you're looking to understand the nitty-gritty details, this is a good place to get started.